dharunkumar-jpg/Async-API/README.md

 # Task_ manager
 ✅Overview
 Task Management API is a full-featured, production-ready REST API that provides comprehensive task and project management capabilities.
-Built with FastAPI and PostgreSQL, it implements modern authentication, advanced filtering, and follows industry best practices for scalability and security.
+Built with FastAPI and MySQL, it implements modern authentication, advanced filtering, and follows industry best practices for scalability and security.

 Why This API?
 -Production-Ready: Fully tested, documented